-In the midst of the ongoing First World War, Dr. Herzfeld served in the Austrian Army as a First Lieutenant of Artillery and got to witness the exchange of bullets between the Italian Army and Russian Army.
+In the midst of the ongoing First World War, Dr. Herzfeld served in the Austrian Army as a First Lieutenant of Artillery and witnessed the exchange of bullets between the Italian and Russian Armies.

 His passion for learning did not stop when the war broke out.
-After he gave his services to the army, Dr. Herzfeld went back and focused on his academic career.
-From 1920 to 1926, he went back to University of Munich and became the Privatdozent (junior faculty member) and assistant professor.
-In 1926, he went to John Hopkins University to accept the appointment as a Professor of Physics.
-He had the position for only 10 years since he accepted another respected job at the Catholic University of America not only as a Professor of Physics, but also the Chairman of the Physics Department.
+After he gave his services to his country, Dr. Herzfeld returned to his academic career.
+From 1920 to 1926, he was a privatdozent (junior faculty member) and assistant professor at the University of Munich.
+In 1926, he accepted the appointment as a professor of physics at John Hopkins University in Baltimore, Maryland.

-While working at the Catholic institution, Herzfeld got acquainted with his future bride and wife, Regina Flannery who was doing further studies on anthropology under the supervision of John Montgomery Cooper.
+While working at the Catholic institution, Herzfeld became acquainted with his future bride and wife, Regina Flannery who was taking further studies on anthropology under the supervision of John Montgomery Cooper.
 After a short yet formal courtship, Herzfeld and Flannery tied the knot on June 9, 1938.

 In 1961, he regained back his position as the Chairman of Physics at the Catholic University of America until he formally retired from educating and teaching in 1968.
 The following year after his retirement, Dr. Herzfeld was given the name Professor Emeritus.
-The retirement was not the end of everything, since he actively remained as a scholar and a dedicated professor.
+In retirement, he actively remained as a scholar and a dedicated professor.